metal roofs

 2. Quality and Warranties

-For a roofing material like the standing seam panel, it is only right that customers demand quality and a warranty.
+For a roofing material like the standing seam metal panel, it is only right that customers demand quality and a warranty.
 Should the roofing material fail early, the manufacturer will be held responsible.

 3. Allows Thermal Movement